learnapollo/learnapollo/content/tutorial-ios/ios-06.md

 ### Updating The UI

-That is because the data in the `ownedPokemons` array in `PokedexTableViewController` is independent from the data we just updated in `PokemonDetailViewController`, so we have to manually update it.
+That is because the data in the `ownedPokemons` array in `PokedexTableViewController` is independent from the data we just updated in `PokemonDetailViewController` (because of the _value semantics_ of structs in Swift), so we have to manually update it.
 Let's do so again with a closure.
 Add the following property to `PokemonDetailViewController`:

 ```swift@PokemonDetailViewController.swift
 var updatedPokemon: ((PokemonDetails) -> ())?